-- To provide extrepreneurship in forestry sector and improve their communication skill. - To encourage students to establish industries and start up related to forest products.
+- To provide entrepreneurship in forestry sector and improve their communication skill. - To encourage students to establish industries and start up related to forest products.

-Concept of Forms Business, Forest business includes all activities from production to distribution of forest, goods and services, Forest based industries in the world and lodis, production and distribution of goods and capital.
-Contract farming and joint vintures, public private partnership.
-Basics of Entrepreneurship Development, Concept of entrepreneurship, entrepreneurial and managerial characteristics managing as enterprise, motivation and entrepreneurship development.
+Concept of Forest Business, Forest business includes all activities from production to distribution of forest goods and services, Forest based industries in the world and India, production and distribution of goods and services facilitates, Indian rural industries, export and import policies relevant to Forestry sector.
+Venture capital.
+Contract farming and joint ventures, public private partnership.
+Basics of Entrepreneurship Development, Concept of entrepreneurship, entrepreneurial and managerial characteristics managing an enterprise, motivation and entrepreneurship development.
 Entrepreneurship development programme, process and stages with its challenges and solution, SWOT analysis.
 Government schemes and incentives for promotion of entrepreneurship.
-Small-Scale Entrepreneurship (SME) among Marginalised Groups in India.
-Social responsibility of business.
+Small-Scale Entrepreneurship (SME) among Marginalised Groups in India Social responsibility of business.
 Assessing overall business environment in Indian economy.
-Oversiew of Indian social, political and economic systems and their implication for decision making by individual autropreneur.
-Globalization and economic systems and their implication for decision making by individual autropreneur.
-Globalization and economic systems are entrepreneurial environment.
+Overview of Indian social, political and economic systems and their implication for decision making by individual entrepreneur.
+Globalization and emerging business / entrepreneurial environment.